Renault PR100

-The Renault PR100 was a French full-size step-entrance single-decker bus chassis built and marketed originally by Berliet from 1971, and sold as a Renault following the merging of Berliet into Renault Véhicules Industriels.
+The Renault PR100 is a French full-size step-entrance single-decker bus chassis built and marketed originally by Berliet from 1971, and sold as a Renault following the merging of Berliet into Renault Véhicules Industriels.

 The PR100 was intended to be replaced by the 1987 Renault R312 but sales continued with a revised model called the PR100.2 and in 1993 with a further revised version called the PR112 with the last delivery in 1999.
 Over 13,500 buses of the PR100 range were produced in France.
 An articulated version was also produced from 1980, the Renault PR180.

 PR100 and PR100.2

 The original PR100 was developed and manufactured by Berliet using mainly plans of the German "VÖV-Standard-Linienbus" of the late 1960s with an altered front-end and back.
 It was 11.23m long and had a wheelbase of 5.6m.
 It had a different interior to the German VÖV, with three variations of seating/standing combinations available with 2 or 3 doors.
 The engine was mounted underfloor in the rear.
 At first it was available with a Perkins V8.510 diesel engine producing 178 PS.
 By 1973 a Berliet diesel engine was available (PR100.PB).
-1979 the PR100 featured the Renault badge.
+From 1979 the PR100 featured the Renault badge.

 The PR100 received a slightly altered front end in 1984, along with some technical improvements.
 This new model was called the PR100.2 and can be identified by the revised front bumper arrangement incorporating the lights with an asymmetrical windscreen, arched top and a separately mounted destination display in the new front end.

 The PR100 was mainly used in France, with some exported to Algeria, Australia and Morocco.
 The design was used by Jelcz in Poland under license, and large numbers were delivered to many Polish cities.
 The PR100.2 chassis was also assembled in Spain, with Hispano Carrocera bodywork but retaining the Renault front for early models.

 The PR100.2 was available with a Renault MPS turbo diesel 6-cylinder engine with two power options; 206 PS and 900 Nm or 253 PS and 1000 Nm.
 The gearbox was a four-speed ZF automatic unit.

 The PR100.2's body was 11.4m long on a wheelbase of 5.6m and 2.5m wide.